-Pregabalin is excreted into human milk.
+Pregabalin is excreted into human milk (see section 5.2).
 The effect of pregabalin on newborns/infants is unknown.
 A decision must be made whether to discontinue breast-feeding or to discontinue pregabalin therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.